bluesillybeard/Pinc/include/readme.md

 Pinc's graphics API does not exist yet.
 This serves as a reminder of what that API needs to have

+Pinc graphics rendering issues:
+- static state shall be abolished
+- colors are annoying because I want to support 1 - 4 channels
+    - I think I'll take in 4 values anyway, and only read the ones that matter
+- can't easily upload a buffer due to the lack of pointers in the API

 Pinc's API needs to have these fundamental graphics features:
 - mesh
 - texture